 Honoring Dr. Martin Luther King, Jr. in metro DetroitJanuary 12, 2023 | Story by Max White | Photos by Photo Courtesy, Eastern Market/Murals in the Market- Mural by BMike and The Charles H. Wright Museum

 The entire country will come together to honor the late Rev. Dr. Martin Luther King, Jr. on Monday, Jan.
-17 and in the days before.
+16, and in the days before.

 Each year on MLK Day, there are events held throughout metro Detroit cities and museums.
 Below you’ll find some of the events in the area.

 The City of Southfield also hosts a major event in honor of the civil rights leader.
-With the Dr. Martin Luther King, Jr. Task Force, Southfield will host a “Drive for Freedom, Justice & Equity” Parade and a virtual commemorative program.
+With the Dr. Martin Luther King, Jr. Task Force, Southfield will host a “The Global Impact of Dr. Martin Luther King, Jr.” community celebration.

 The Henry Ford Museum of American Innovation will honor Dr. Martin Luther King, Jr. with free admission and parking on Jan.
-17 for a day of inspiration.
+16 for a day of inspiration.